-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 A chronology of key events:

-1891 - The Al Saud family are exiled to Kuwait by the Rashidi family.

-1902 - Abd-al-Aziz Bin-Abd-al-Rahman Bin-Faysal Bin-Turki Bin-Abdallah Bin-Muhammad Al Saud (often known as Ibn Saud) takes control of Riyadh bringing the Al Saud family back into Saudi Arabia.

-1912 - The Ikhwan (Brotherhood) is founded based on Wahhabism; it grows quickly and provides key support for Abd-al-Aziz.
+1912 - The Ikhwan (Brotherhood) is founded based on strict Wahhabi Sunni Islam, and provides key support for Ibn Saud.

-1924-25- The Kingdom of Hijaz, home to the Muslim holy cities of Mecca and Medina, is captured.
+1921-25 - After the collapse of the Ottoman Empire, Ibn Saud takes over Najd and Hijaz, the home to the Muslim holy cities of Mecca and Medina.

+1928-30 - Ibn Saud defeats an Ikhwan uprising against his efforts to modernisation the region.

 1938 - Oil is discovered and production begins under the US-controlled Aramco (Arabian American Oil Company).

-1953 November - King Abd-al-Aziz dies and is succeeded by Crown Prince Saud.
-The new king's brother Faisal is named crown prince.
+1953 November - King Abdulaziz dies and is succeeded by Crown Prince Saud, whose reign is marked by rivalry with Arab nationalist Egypt in the region and a power struggle with his borther Faisal at home.

 1960 - Saudi Arabia is a founding member of Opec (Organisation of Petroleum Exporting Countries).